 Ceviche de Pescado

-I’m sure I’ve confessed to this many times before, but I sort of have a thing for Mexican food.
+I’m sure I’ve confessed to this many times before, but I sort of have a thing for Latin American food.
 Totally predictable, sort of obnoxious, but completely undeniable as well.
 I can’t seem to get enough of it–Connor can attest to this first hand.

 This is sort of unfortunate, because unlike a lot of other major cities, DC is not blessed with an incredible Mexican food scene.
 Don’t get me wrong, we definitely have a few gems here and there, but they are few and far between.

 So you can imagine how delighted we were discover a great new place within just fifteen-minutes walking distance from our apartment.
 Personal favorites include the tuna tartare taquitos, goat tacos made with homemade corn tortillas, the juiciest carne asada I’ve ever had, hibiscus frozen margaritas and CoronaRitas that will make your head spin…

 And, of course, the ceviche de pescado, which is one of my personal favorites.
 This recipe and preparation was inspired by this particular restaurant.

 Light and refreshing, with just the right amount of heat from fresh cilantro and diced haberno pepper to have you coming back for more every single time.

 This past weekend, I decided to take matters into my own hands and recreate my own version at home.
 I bought some fresh tilapia filets, squeezed a million (or six) fresh limes, and figured out the rest as I went along.

 Luckily, it was a success and Connor and I both happily ate it for dinner that night alongside tortilla chips and a big bowl of guacamole–my kind of meal.
 Enjoy!

 - ~1 lb. tilapia filets (as fresh as possible, or sea bass, mahi mahi, or halibut)